Find Schools

 • Plan, organize, and control the operations of a cocktail lounge or bar.

-What a Bartender Should Know
+Things a Bartender Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.